-In the United States, the Federal carbon science enterprise does not yet have many mechanisms to assess emerging demands for carbon information across scales and sectors.
+In the United States, the federal carbon science enterprise does not yet have many mechanisms to assess emerging demands for carbon information across scales and sectors.
 Federally funded carbon science has focused predominantly on basic research to reduce uncertainties about the carbon cycle.
 Initiatives are now underway to promote coordinated, interdisciplinary research that is strategically prioritized to address societal needs.
 The need for this type of research is increasing.
-Interest in carbon management across sectors suggests that there may be substantial demand for information in the energy, transportation, agriculture, forestry and industrial sectors, at scales ranging from local to global.
+Interest in carbon management across sectors suggests that there may be substantial demand for information in the energy, transportation, agriculture, forestry, and industrial sectors, at scales ranging from local to global.

 To ensure that carbon science is as useful as possible for decision making, carbon scientists and carbon managers need to create new forums and institutions for communication and coordination.
-Research suggests that in order to make a significant contribution to management, scientific and technical information intended for decision making must be perceived not only as credible (worth believing), but also as salient (relevant to decision making on high priority issues) and legitimate (conducted in a way that stakeholders believe is fair, unbiased and respectful of divergent views and interests).
-To generate information that meets these tests, carbon stakeholders and scientists need to collaborate to develop research questions, design research strategies, and review, interpret and disseminate results.
+Research suggests that in order to make a significant contribution to management, scientific and technical information intended for decision making must be perceived not only as credible (worth believing), but also as salient (relevant to decision making on high priority issues) and legitimate (conducted in a way that stakeholders and review, interpret, and disseminate results.
 Transparency and balanced participation are important for guarding against politicization and enhancing usability.